SumoLogic/sumologic-documentation/docs/manage/partitions-data-tiers/data-tiers-faqs.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-For information about selecting the data tier for your use case, features of each tier, and the differences among tiers, see [Data Tiers](data-tiers.md).
+This page answers frequently asked questions about Data Tiers.
+For information about each data tier and selecting the right one for your use case, see [Data Tiers](data-tiers.md).

 ## In which Sumo subscriptions are Data Tiers available?